ma-laforge/CMDimData.jl/doc/backends.md

-# EasyPlotInspect.jl
+# `CMDimData.EasyPlot` Backends

+<a name="SupportedBackends"></a>
+## Supported Backends

+The following is a list of modules implementing the `EasyPlot` interface, along with their corresponding plotting backends:

+ - `EasyPlotInspect`: (InspectDR.jl)
+ - `EasyPlotGrace`: (GracePlot.jl)
+ - BROKEN `EasyPlotMPL`: (PyPlot.jl/Matplotlib)
+ - BROKEN `EasyPlotQwt`: (Qwt.jl)
+ - BROKEN `EasyPlotPlots`: (Plots.jl)

-## Description
+## Importing Backends

-EasyPlotInspect.jl implements `EasyPlot.EasyPlotDisplay` using InspectDR.jl.
+Before importing any backend, `CMDimData.EasyPlot` must already be imported.

+To import a specific interface module for a given plotting backend, as listed in [Supported Backends](#SupportedBackends), you must use the `@importbackend macro`:

+	#Import base CMDimData/EasyPlot facilities
+	using CMDimData
+	using CMDimData.EasyPlot

+	#Import a specific EasyPlot interface, and its associated backend module:
+	EasyPlot.@importbackend EasyPlotInspect #To render plots with InspectDR

+	#Now ready to create `EasyPlotInspect.PlotDisplay()` objects to render plots.

-## Configuration
+## Configuring Backends

+### EasyPlotInspect

-By default, EasyPlotInspect.jl renders inline plots with a data display area of x x y pixels??.
+By default, `EasyPlotInspect` renders inline plots with a data display area of x x y pixels??.
 To specify a different value, set the `EASYPLOTINSPECT_RENDERW/H` environment variables **NOT YET IMPLEMENTED**.

 The values of `EASYPLOTINSPECT_RENDERW/H` can therefore be set from `.juliarc.jl` with the following:

 	ENV["EASYPLOTINSPECT_RENDERW"] = "300"
 	ENV["EASYPLOTINSPECT_RENDERH"] = "200"

-## Known Limitations

-### Compatibility
+### EasyPlotGrace

-Extensive compatibility testing of EasyPlotInspect.jl has not been performed.
-The module has been tested using the following environment(s):

- - Linux / Julia-1.1.1

-## Disclaimer

-The EasyPlotInspect.jl module is not yet mature.
-Expect significant changes.

-This software is provided "as is", with no guarantee of correctness.
-Use at own risk.
+By default, `EasyPlotGrace` renders inline plots at 75 dpi.
+To specify a different value, set the `EASYPLOTGRACE_RENDERDPI` environment variable:

+The value of `EASYPLOTGRACE_RENDERDPI` can therefore be set from `.juliarc.jl` with the following:

+	ENV["EASYPLOTGRACE_RENDERDPI"] = "200"